kinanen/Solita-CityBikes/README.md

   - SQL database works as intended + usage of ef core, which was new for me
   - Quick and reasonably easy process of moving app to run on Azure
   - Clear data views and selection of representable data

+Clone the Repository: Begin by cloning the repository from GitHub, just as you would for any other repository.
+Use the git clone command followed by the repository URL to clone it to your local machine.

+    git clone git@github.com:kinanen/Solita-CityBikes.git

+Install Dependencies: Navigate to the project directory using your terminal or command prompt:

+C# React apps often use the .NET Core framework and rely on package managers like npm or Yarn for managing front-end dependencies.
+Use the appropriate command to install the necessary dependencies.
+Typically, this can be done using the following command:

+    dotnet restore

+Additionally, if the project has a package.json file, you'll need to install the front-end dependencies using npm or Yarn.
+Navigate to the ClientApp folder (or the folder where the React code is located) and run:

+    npm install

+or

+    yarn

+Configure Environment Variables: If your C# React app requires any environment variables, ensure they are properly configured.
+Look for any instructions or configuration files (e.g., .env or .env.local) that specify the required variables and their values.
+Adjust them according to your local environment if necessary.

+For the database you will need username and password to insert into appsettings.Development.json and to appsettings.json.
+Username and password stored in this repo are not active.
+You can request credentials from me by mail: otso.kinanen(at)gmail.com

+Start the Development Server: Once the dependencies are installed and environment variables are configured, you can start the development server.
+Use the following command:

+    dotnet run

+This command will build and run the C# server, which will also serve the React front-end.
+It should launch the app in your browser, typically at https://localhost:7199/api

+Any changes you make to the React or C# code will be automatically recompiled and reflected in the browser.

+That's it!
+You have successfully started a C# React app locally.
+Remember to consult any additional instructions or documentation provided with the repository if there are specific setup steps or requirements for that particular project.